youngde811/TheOffensiveBard/README.md

 ## iOS App

-**The Insolent Bard** (v1.5.0) delivers authentic Shakespearean insults with a modern, intuitive interface.
+**The Insolent Bard** (v1.7.0) delivers authentic Shakespearean insults with a modern, intuitive interface.

 ### Features

 - **Insult of the Hour** - Featured insult in elegant Old English font that updates hourly
 - **Share as Image** - Tap the featured insult or long-press easter eggs to share beautiful parchment-styled images
+- **Swipe Gestures** - Swipe left on any insult to reveal quick actions (favorite/unfavorite and share as image)
+- **Parchment Card Design** - Beautiful card-style list items with depth, shadows, and aged parchment background
+- **IM Fell English Font** - Classic typeface that balances medieval character with excellent readability
 - **Browse & Search** - Scroll through 1,000 randomly-sampled insults with real-time search filtering
 - **Refresh for More** - Tap the refresh icon to load a new random batch from 10,000+ insults
 - **Multi-Select** - Tap multiple insults to select them all at once